 NASFAA hopes the information in this booklet is helpful to you.
-You may find a more detailed version of this document online at www.NASFAA.org.
+You may find a more detailed version of this document online at www.nasfaa.org.
 We also have produced other publications that help students and families find ways to pay for postsecondary education.
-Please contact us if we can provide any additional information to you at policy@nasfaa.org or 202.785.0453.
+Should you need any additional information, please contact us at policy@nasfaa.org or 202.785.0453.